Paid Time Off and Leave Options - Human Resources at Ohio State

 May be used intermittently or continuously for illness or injury of self or immediate family member, for medical appointments, foster care placement, birth/adoptive events and death of a family member (bereavement).
 A faculty or staff member who is taking sick time on a recurring or continuous basis may be eligible for job protected leave pursuant to Family and Medical Leave (FML). (see vacation and sick time accrual schedules)

 Faculty and staff may take up to five working days (1 week) of sick time for bereavement due to death of an immediate or extended family member.
 An additional five working days (1 week) may be available for the death of an immediate family member, subject to approval based on operational needs.
 1 day of bereavement leave may be available to attend funeral or services for a non-immediate or non-extended family member.

 Provides eligible faculty and staff members with paid time off to recover from childbirth and/or to care for and bond with a newborn or newly adopted child.
-Parental time may be combined with other time off or leave programs to maximize the length of paid absence available.
-Parental time runs concurrent with approved Family and Medical Leave (FML) for birth and adoptive events.
-See Paid Time Off Policy (page 4) and the Parental Care Guidebook (page 4) for more information.
+Parental time may be combined with other time off and leave programs to maximize the length of paid absence available.
+Parental time runs concurrent with approved Family and Medical Leave (FML) or Medical Leave (Non-FML) for birth and adoptive events.
+See Paid Time Off Policy (page 6-7) and the Parental Care Guidebook (page 4) for more information.

 Jury Duty/Court Appearance Leave